 Water Quality Programs & Projects

-While wastewater is not a glamorous topic, it is the main reason that rivers in the Pontchartrain Basin and Lake Pontchartrain itself became polluted.
+While wastewater is not a glamorous topic, it is one of the main reason that rivers in the Pontchartrain Basin and Lake Pontchartrain itself became polluted.
+South Louisiana is densely developed with individual, or on-site, wastewater treatment systems.
+The proper operation of these systems are inversely linked to the health of our rivers and bayous.

 To clean the rivers and streams in the Pontchartrain Basin (particularly those of the lake), LPBF began the Sub-Basin Pollution Source Tracking Program in 2002 to track down and clean up fecal pollution sources.
 In this program we combine water quality monitoring, assistance to home and commercial wastewater treatment plants (WWTPs), and public outreach/education.